As we get past 45 there is a greater awareness that health is the whole picture of physical, social, mental, and financial

 To get your creative juices flowing on how you too can age with grace and glory here are some tips for this Healthy Aging Month:

-6. Smile!
 Research shows people who smile more often are happier.
 Your teeth are just as important to your good health as the rest of your body.
 Not only is it the first thing people notice, but good oral health is a gateway to your overall well-being.
 Go the extra mile and practice a little self-love, self-esteem has a direct relationship with our overall well-being.